German invasion of the Netherlands: The fighting in Zealand

 On the morning of 15 May SS-Standarte Deutschland approached the Zanddijk Position.
 A first attack around 08:00 on outposts of the northern sector was easily repulsed, as the Germans had to advance over a narrow dike through the inundations, despite supporting air strikes by dive bombers.
 However, the bombardment caused the battalions in the main positions to flee, and the entire line had to be abandoned around 14:00 despite the southern part being supported by the French torpedo boat L'Incomprise.

-On 16 May SS-Standarte Deutschland, several kilometres to the west of the Zanddijk Position, approached the Canal through Zuid-Beveland, where the French 271e Régiment d’Infanterie was present, only partly dug in and now reinforced by the three retreated Dutch battalions.
+On 16 May SS-Standarte Deutschland, several kilometres to the west of the Zanddijk Position, approached the Canal through Zuid-Beveland, where the French 271e Régiment d'Infanterie was present, only partly dug in and now reinforced by the three retreated Dutch battalions.
 An aerial bombardment that morning routed the defenders before the ground attack had even started; the first German crossings around 11:00 led to a complete collapse.
-An attempt in the evening of the same day to force the eight hundred metres long Sloedam, over which most of the French troops had fled to Walcheren, ended in failure.
+A planned attempt in the evening of the same day to force the eight hundred metres long Sloedam, over which most of the French troops had fled to Walcheren, was cancelled when an armoured reconnaissance patrol ran into French resistance which knocked out one of the armoured cars.
 On 16 May the island of Tholen was taken against light opposition; on 17 May Schouwen-Duiveland fell.

 While the commanders of the remaining Dutch troops on South-Beveland refused direct commands by their superior to threaten the German flank, on 17 May a night attack at 03:00 across the Sloedam failed.
 The Germans now demanded the capitulation of the island; when this was refused they bombed Arnemuiden and Flushing.
 Middelburg, the province's capital city, was heavily shelled by artillery, its inner city partially burning down.
 The heavy bombardment demoralised the largely French defenders, and the Germans managed to establish a bridgehead around noon.
 The few Dutch troops present on Walcheren, about three companies, ceased their resistance.
 In the evening the encroaching Germans threatened to overrun the French forces that had fled into Flushing, but a gallant delaying action led by brigade-general Marcel Deslaurens in person, in which he was killed, allowed most troops to be evacuated over the Western Scheldt.